emnh/js-to-reasonml-transpiler/README.md

 This section lists workarounds for transpilations not implemented yet.

- - All branches of if statements are evaluated.
+ - All branches of if statements are evaluated to get the types.
 If you have if statements in your code, think about the implications of that (infinite loops and other problems etc).
 TODO: Only execute all branches once.
  - Initialize all (non-int) variables.
 Default value is set to 0 if not initialized and a TODO comment is added.
  - Reorder functions so that they are called after they are declared.